This post contains affiliate links. Please see our disclosure policy.

 Expert Success Tips:

-• Crinkly brownie tops – Don’t skip the step of whisking the eggs for a good 2 minutes – this incorporates air into the batter which will provide that nice shiny, crinkly top to the brownies!
+• Crinkly brownie tops – Don’t skip the step of whisking the eggs & sugar together for a good minute or so – this incorporates air into the batter which will provide that nice shiny, crinkly top to the brownies!

 • Don’t over bake – Follow the doneness cues given in the recipe card below to ensure nice, fudgy, gooey brownies.